zechary28/Java-MIPS-Simulator/README.md

 The MIPS class brings the 5 stages together.
-There are static methods that return a Word instruction, this is used to load the instruction ArrayList available tested instructions include:  rformat add sub and or srl sll slt
+There are static methods that return a Word instruction, this is used to load the instruction ArrayList available tested instructions include:  rformat add sub and or slt, (srl sll not tested)
                                         iformat addi andi ori lw sw beq jump (to be tested) cycle() method: